otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>

-This is a directory tree in my Cloud9 after all the above is done:
+This is my Cloud9 directory tree after all the above is done:
 <br>
 <p align="center" >
   <img width="846" alt="Screenshot 2023-02-02 at 19 07 53" src="https://user-images.githubusercontent.com/104728608/216427012-f5721567-4be6-4a0c-8cb7-ecf44bbfcd8f.png">